International Mission to Jewish People

 Both pre- and post-millennial theology inspired the early Christian Zionists who established and ran the two progenitor societies.
+However, other Puritan and missiological influences were at play.

 IMJP has workers in Israel, the United Kingdom, France, Holland, Hungary, Bulgaria, Australia, New Zealand, Hong Kong and the United States.
 It considers that the Bible "gives a special place to Jewish evangelism".